 The textkeys file is placed in the same folder as the model and matches the model’s name.

-While it’s possible to write it by hand, OpenMW’s Collada Exporter offers a
+While it’s possible to write textkeys by hand, OpenMW’s COLLADA Exporter offers

-convenient option to export a textkeys file based on Blender’s timeline markers
+a convenient option to export them based on Blender’s pose markers.
+Pose markers

 In the example of

 attack1 action, it needs to contain pose markers named

 attack1: start at frame 1 and